jupiter-commits/Tiny-scripts/README.md

 The `cd ../../` line in the script is not the best method, but it does not make problems because the script removes empty lines first

-Also check out my blog article
+Also check out my blog article: [Commands that save much effort](https://jupiter-commits.github.io/posts/commands-that-save-effort/)